Why do some fine motor skills activities frustrate your child?

-    So, whenever you want to do a "fine motor activity" with your child, ask yourself: "Which essential base is this activity working on?"
+So, whenever you want to do some fine motor skills activities with your child, ask yourself: "Which essential foundation is this activity working on?"

-If it is an activity merely for the sake of activity, demanding skills that your child does not have, then you will both be frustrated.
+If it is an activity merely for the sake of keeping busy, demanding skills that your child does not have, then you will both be frustrated.

-But if the activity is developing an Essential Base, then your child has a better chance of succeeding and enjoying the task.
+But if the activity is developing an Essential Foundation, then your child has a better chance of succeeding and enjoying the task.

-Almost all of the fine motor activities on my site are aimed at trying to improve your child's fine motor skills,without assuming their skills are good to start with!
+Almost all of the fine motor skills activities on my site are aimed at trying to improve your child's fine motor skills, without making the assumption that their skills are good to start with!

-I hope you were helped by this explanation of the different kinds of fine motor skills activities.
+I hope you were helped by this article.

 Why not sign up for my free, occasional newsletter to stay in touch with new pages on my site?